graphhopper/graphhopper/docs/web/api-doc.md

 :-------------------|:------------
 build_date          | The GraphHopper build date
-version             | The GraphHopper version supported_vehicle   | A comma separated list of supported vehicles bbox                | The maximum bounding box of the area, format: <br> minLon, minLat, maxLon, maxLat import_date         | The date time at which the OSM import was done prepare_date        | The date time at which the preparation (contraction hierarchies) was done.
-If nothing was done this is empty dimension           | A number.
-Either 2 or 3.
-3 if elevation data is supported
+version             | The GraphHopper version supported_vehicles   | A comma separated list of supported vehicles bbox                | The maximum bounding box of the area, format: <br> minLon, minLat, maxLon, maxLat import_date         | [optional] The date time at which the OSM import was done prepare_date        | [optional] The date time at which the preparation (contraction hierarchies) was done.
+If nothing was done this is empty